 Several concepts and renders surfaced all summer which ended up extremely accurate.
 This is for sure what will get announced on the 15th.

 This square camera array is something we’ve seen from Huawei and Nokia in 2018 and 2019.
 We did hear Google had a few designs being tested, but apparently, this is the final product.
 Then, in July, Onleaks returned with a full 360-degrees view, video and more information confirming Google’s Pixel 4 and its rather safe design.
 This is the Pixel 4 XL with two front and three rear cameras.
 Pixel 4 is the same, only smaller.

 Google will offer multiple rear cameras and redesign the overall style a bit, plus we’re expecting some neat hands-free controls this year thanks to the five front cameras.
-Yes, five.
-Either way, Google is hard at work on two new phones that will showcase the best of Android 10.
+As a reminder, these new phones will showcase the best of Android 10.
 We’re also expecting Google to debut a new smartwatch, Pixel Buds 2 and a new Google Home, to name a few.

-That all said, early rumors point to some big changes, more than one camera on the back to compete with Samsung and Apple, and an edge-to-edge display that can rival the best of the best.
+That all said, rumors and leaks point to some big changes, more than one camera on the back to compete with Samsung and Apple, and an edge-to-edge display that can rival the best of the best.
 Not to mention previous years give us a pretty good idea of what to expect, the Pixel 4’s release date, and a few more things.
-Google will not put a notch in the screen, but it might return the forehead like phones from 2017.

 Wait For a Better Pixel 4